The Department of Physics and Astronomy offers the following five undergraduate degree programs and three undergraduate minor programs:

 - Have an ACT test score of more than 21

-Note: Some teaching students prefer to put in more effort and get the B.S.
+Note: Some education students prefer to put in more effort and get the B.S.
 Physics degree while completing the education courses required for certification.
 Another option is to get the B.S.
 Applied Physics degree, and select the education classes as your emphasis.
 This gives you the option to teach, continue to graduate school, or work in industry.
-It is not necessary to get a teaching degree to teach.
+It is not necessary to get an education degree to teach.

 Each of the Physics degrees requires you to participate in one of the following culminating experiences: